etiennebr/rstdocs/Applications/Stereo/StereoFramework.rst

 **Output parameters**
 This group of parameters allows to choose the DSM resolution, nodata value, and projection parameters.

-- **Output resolution:** Spatial sampling distance of the output elevation : the cell size (in m)
+- **Output resolution:** Spatial sampling distance of the output elevation : the cell size (in m).

-- **NoData value:** DSM empty cells are filled with this value (optional -32768 by default)
+- **NoData value:** DSM empty cells are filled with this value (optional -32768 by default).

-- **Method to fuse measures in each DSM cell:** This parameter allows to choose the method used to fuse elevation measurements in each output DSM cell
+- **Method to fuse measures in each DSM cell:** This parameter allows to choose the method used to fuse elevation measurements in each output DSM cell.

  Available choices are: